open-telemetry/sig-security/sig-security-charter.md

 Work with the OpenTelemetry Technical Committee (TC) to define the processes for fixing and disclosing vulnerabilities.
 For example:

-- The default level for OTel repo Github security configuration and tooling
+- The default level for OTel repo GitHub security configuration and tooling
 - When the private fix & release process is invoked
 - How vulnerabilities are rated
 - The scope of the bug bounty